lzwjava/blog-source/original/2025-01-09-ragflow-en.md

 "resume-en.txt" is not allowed to parse.
 Basically, the filename that contains "-" is not acceptable.
 It needs to be renamed to "resume.txt".

+I tested it, and it performed very well.

 {: .centered }
 ![](assets/images/rag/r1.jpg)
 *Source: [https://ragflow.io/](https://ragflow.io/)*{: .caption }